 Duren was also a source of encouragement for graduate students.
 According to Dr. Exalton Delco, the only black graduate student in Zoology, there was little to no university support for black students pursuing hard science studies like physics, chemistry, or botany.
 Duren would seek these students out “and would bring them in and talk to them and quiet them down a bit” and give them the support they needed.
 “Were it not for Mrs. Duren,” he continued,” I’m telling you, you would not have some of the Ph.D.s we have now in chemistry that I know of personally.”

-When Eliza Dee Hall was demolished because it blocked the construction of the new Interstate 35 highway, Duren moved with her girls to a house on Whitis Street, which they immediately named Almetris Dorm.
+When Eliza Dee Hall was demolished because it blocked the new Interstate 35 highway construction, Duren moved with her girls to a house on Whitis Street, which they immediately named Almetris Dorm.
 And 10 years later, when that dormitory was torn down for the new UT Communications Building, she moved across campus to the Dean of Students Office, where she worked as a counselor and advisor for minority students until her retirement more than a decade later.
 In her later years Mama Duren lived at Jester Hall on campus, where she continued helping students.
 It was there, when a group of Black students were standing around the piano singing one evening, that she conceived the idea of and helped create the Innervision of Blackness Choir.
 She also started Project Info, UT’s first program established to attract minority students to campus.

 For almost 25 years Almetris Duren was the primary housemother-counselor-supporter of virtually all African American students attending The University of Texas.
 She had a broad network of resources to dispense and she knew how to galvanize students and get things done in the university community.
 If she didn’t know the answers, she knew whom to ask.
 She worked quietly and without fanfare; she spoke softly but firmly, and students listened to her.
 Wilhelmina Delco, the first African American elected to the Austin School Board, credits Duren with keeping almost every Black student in college during those first years.
 “She never raised her voice,” Delco said, “but she’d tell them ‘you’re going to stay here and graduate.’
 She networked—she had an incredible network—she talked, and she had a positive effect on everyone.
 She kept everybody going.
 UT owes her a tremendous debt of gratitude.”